-The UK has museums for every age and interest, like The National Football Museum in Manchester, the V&A Museum of Childhood in London, The Transport Museum in Coventry and The Pitt-Rivers Museum in Oxford.
+The UK has museums for every age and interest, like The National Football Museum in Manchester and The Transport Museum in Coventry.
 The best part?
-They're all free of charge.
+They're both free of charge.

 For families looking for a little more action, there are idyllic cycle routes, glamping adventures and zip-lining and treetop explorations across the UK.
 Go Ape, available at 30 of the UK's parks and forests, provides the perfect opportunity to monkey around.
-And, since you were wondering, you can redeem Nectar points towards your Go Ape adventure - enjoy the high life.
+And you can collect Nectar points when you buy tickets for your Go Ape adventure through nectar.com – enjoy the high life.

 Don't forget the "bored box"

 Whether you're spending a week in a chocolate box cottage or braving the great outdoors under canvas, you'll need back-up to keep the kids entertained.
 And the adults, for that matter.

 It’s a smart move to pack a selection of board games, outdoor playthings like bats, balls, hula hoops and boules, colouring books and playing cards.
 Plus if you have access to a pool or beach, fun inflatables will keep everyone happy for hours.
 Blow-up pizza slice, anyone?